 The changing environment of aviation will yield untold benefits for the market.
 Consolidations of the major powers to increase competitiveness with the U.S. economy will produce competition.
-These changes will force U.S. policy makers to re-examine certain viewpoints in regards to government and the free market.
+These changes will force U.S. policymakers to re-examine certain viewpoints in regard to government and the free market.
 The coming traffic of 1 billion flyers will force many aspects of the FAA to change to meet the increasing demand for air travel.
 Wired magazine tells a great story about Brian Howard who wanted to leave the earth but wanted to damage the U.S. Air Traffic Control System marking his unfortunate demise.

 Founding Purpose: “We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity.”